RasaHQ/rasa-x-helm/README.md

 Now you can apply your changes by using the `helm upgrade` command.

-> **_NOTE:_** Any Rasa Open Source server can stream events to Rasa X/Enterprise using an [event broker](https://rasa.com/docs/rasa/event-brokers).
-Both Rasa and Rasa X/Enterprise will need to refer to the same event broker.
+> **_NOTE:_** Any Rasa Open Source server can stream events to Rasa Enterprise using an [event broker](https://rasa.com/docs/rasa/event-brokers).
+Both Rasa and Rasa Enterprise will need to refer to the same event broker.

 You can use the rasa-bot helm chart to deploy Rasa OSS.
 Visit [the rasa chart docs](https://github.com/RasaHQ/helm-charts/tree/main/charts/rasa) to learn more.